-Over the past 9 years, the Center for Healthcare Research & Transformation (CHRT) has informed policy decisions that have impacted the health care landscape in Michigan and beyond.
-CHRT transforms research into policy.
-In this context, CHRT has directly contributed to a body of health services research and analyses for policy makers, run demonstration projects to show how health and health care can be improved and helped researchers become more effective at creating and disseminating research.
-CHRT focuses on enhancing evidence-based health care delivery, the health of the population, and access to care.
-Examples of CHRT’s impact include the following:
+Since its launch in 2007, the Center for Health and Research Transformation (CHRT) has informed policy decisions that have impacted the health care landscape in Michigan and beyond.
+CHRT does this by making substantial contributions to the body of health services research that policymakers rely on, by running demonstration projects to identify ways to improve health and health care, and by helping health researchers become more effective at conveying their research findings to policymakers and the press.
+The goal of all this?
+To enhance evidence-based health care delivery, the health of the population, and access to care.

-- Funded 26 health services research studies that focused on informing health policy or practice questions related to evidence based care delivery and insurance product design.
-For example, CHRT-funded studies examined issues such as low back pain treatment, Patient Centered Medical Homes, Value-Based Insurance Design, and the use of pediatric observation beds in the emergency department.
+- Funded 26 health services research studies.
+CHRT-funded research studies have focused on informing health policy or practice questions related to evidence-based care delivery and insurance product design.
+These studies examined low back pain treatment, Patient Centered Medical Home initiatives, Value-Based Insurance Design, and the use of pediatric observation beds in the emergency department.